Tpichardo/post-install-config/README.md

 <h2>Create a Supreme Admin Role</h2>

-In osTicket, <b>Roles</b> are permissions granted to Agents that define what Agents are allowed to do, like viewing, responding, or managing tickets.
-In our case, our Supreme Admin will have all permissions enabled.
+In osTicket, <b>Roles</b> define the permissions granted to Agents, determining what they can do, such as viewing, responding to, managing, or deleting tickets.
+The <b>All Access</b> role includes all permissions by default, but for practice, we will create a custom role with the same permissions.

 1. Navigate to <b>Admin Panel -> Agents</b> [tab] <b>-> Roles</b>. <i>Note</i>: Some roles will already be configured for you.
 Feel free to examine these Roles and view their permissions.
 2. Select <b>Add New Role</b>.